Traits and Policy Classes

 accum(&num[0], &num[5])

-The average integer value is then obtained by simply dividing the resulting sum by the number of values in the array.
+the resulting sum by the number of values in the array.

 [2] EBCDIC is an abbreviation of Extended Binary-Coded Decimal Interchange Code, which is an IBM character set that is widely used on large IBM computers.

-the average value of the characters in "templates" is -5
+the average value of the integer values is 3 the average value of the characters in "templates" is -5

 accum<int>(&name[0],&name[length])